SysKitTeam/docs-point/configuration/audit-log-for-settings.md

 ---
-description:  This article describes how you can access the audit log for all changes made in the Settings of Syskit Point.
+description:  This article describes how Data Center customers can access the audit log for all changes made in Syskit Point settings.
 ---

 # Audit for Settings

+{% hint style="warning" %}
+**Please note!** Settings audit logs are readily available for Data Center customers.
+SaaS customers are advised to [contact Syskit Support]() if they require audit logs for changes made in Syskit Point settings.
+{% endhint %}

 Syskit Point logs all changes in settings along with important additional information, such as the user who changed a setting, which setting was changed, as well as the values before and after the change, thus providing a complete picture of what was changed, when, and by whom.
 The Audit Log for your Point Settings can be accessed through the Application Insights resource.

-{% hint style="information" %}
+{% hint style="success" %}
 **Please note!** No additional configuration in Syskit Point is needed to log the changes in Settings.
 This is done automatically.
 {% endhint %}